 Here is Central Ontario we are very lucky to have many resources to help us find out when and where to see the fall colours at their peak.
 One of my favourite sites to check is Ontario Parks Fall Colour Report.
 This site has a very detailed listing of what the dominate leaf colour is, the percentage of colour change, and the percentage of leaf fall.
 Another site to keep your eye on is ontariotravel.net.
 Ontario Travel has also put together a great resource for Great Fall Drives, to help you track down the most scenic routes.

 Every Day is a good day to shoot.

-Do not discount overcast days, or days with light drizzle.
+Do not discount overcast days or days with light drizzle.
 On the days that there is a little drizzle in the air, the extra water on leaves and rocks can help to saturate the colours.
-If the sky is overcast and and otherwise “ugly” compose your photos with out the sky in the frame.
+If the sky is overcast and otherwise “ugly” compose your photos without the sky in the frame.
 The overcast sky will give your photo a much different look and feel that one that was taken on a bright sunny day.
 An overcast sky also helps slow shutter speeds, and blur motion, which leads nicely into my next point.

 Filter, filter, filter.